 Related Resources

-If you have questions about gun laws, whether you've been charged with violating the law or are hoping to get your gun rights restored, you should speak to an experienced local criminal defense lawyer.
+Navigating gun laws at the federal and state levels can be confusing.
+Neighboring states like West Virginia, Ohio, and Pennsylvania do not have identical gun laws, including concealed firearms.
+If you have questions, you should consider seeking legal advice.
+Whether you've been charged with violating the law or are hoping to get your gun rights restored, you can speak to an experienced local criminal defense lawyer.